-- 1. Development orders shall comply with the time limitations and requirements of Table 5.2.4 -1 unless: - a.
-The PZB Director grants an administrative extension for a period of time not to exceed twenty-four (24) months.
-If a surety bond, escrow deposit, or letter of credit was not originally required, one may be required as a determining factor in granting the extension.
-Only one administrative extension is permitted and shall be considered based on the following: - i.
-Attempts by the applicant to complete the unfulfilled conditions of approval; - ii.
-Change circumstances that resulted in the applicants ability to fulfill conditions of approval; or - iii.
+- ii.
+Changed circumstances that affected the applicant's ability to fulfill conditions of approval; or - iii.
 Circumstances that are not self-imposed by the applicant. - b.
 Amendments to a development order granted by the respective decision-making body may provide new date certain conditions of approval that supersede the previous development order. - c.
-A legislative extension issued by the state provides for an automatic extension during a state of emergency for qualifying development orders pursuant to Florida Statutes 252.363 (1)(a).
-The typical legislative extension is for the duration of the emergency plus six (6) months. - d.
+If a state of emergency is declared by the State of Florida, an applicant may be entitled to an extension of a development order, in full or in part, pursuant to Florida Statutes 252.363 (1)(a). - d.
 All development orders that include a specified phasing plan, which provides the sequence and timing of each phase, may only be eligible for an extension on certain phases and partial completion of the overall development. - e.
 The following development orders are exempt from the time limitations set forth in this article: - i.
 Village initiated development orders. - ii.
 Rezoning of a single residential parcel that does not exceed the corresponding density permitted within the Future Land Use Map designation of the Comprehensive Plan.